trebor/soul-bound/rfc.md

   * Calibrated lower than `S_mint` but still meaningful.
 * **Stake Release / Slash**
   * If the sponsee remains in good standing past the revocation window, `S_endorse` is released back to the Sponsor (possibly with a small bonus).
-  * If the sponsee is revoked, the Sponsor’s stake is partially or fully slashed.
+  * If the sponsee is revoked, the Sponsor's stake is partially or fully slashed.
 * **Batching & Caps**
   * Sponsors may batch multiple endorsements into a single stake lock to reduce transaction costs.
   * Maximum concurrent endorsements per Sponsor can be limited to control systemic risk.